stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 verify(lib).vkCreateInstance(..., isA(PointerByReference.class));
 ```

 But this only allows us to check that the argument was not `null` rather than verifying the actual value.
-Additionally __every__ argument would now have to be a Mockito argument matcher which just adds more development complexity and obfuscates the test.
+Additionally __every__ argument would then have to be a Mockito argument matcher which just adds more development complexity and obfuscates the test.

 We could alternatively use a Mockito _answer_ for the handle to initialise the argument, but that would require tedious and repetitive code for _every_ unit-test that exercises API methods with by-reference return values (which is pretty much all of them).